Understanding Cryptographic Hash Functions and Password Security

 Quantum computing could speed up brute force attacks.
 This applies to some hashing algorithms.
 Not all are equally at risk.
 Researchers are developing post-quantum algorithms.
 These will help mitigate potential threats.

-Use strong modern hash algorithms.
-These include Argon2 and PBKDF2.
-Combine them with unique salts.
-Update your hashing protocols regularly.
-Monitor user access.
-Follow HIPAA's technical safeguards.
+Use strong modern hash algorithms such as Argon2 or PBKDF2.
+Combine them with unique salts, update protocols regularly, and monitor user access.

 Keywords